torvalds/linux/Documentation/userspace-api/unshare.rst

 power of implementing threads in this manner comes not only from its simplicity but also from allowing application programmers to work outside the confinement of all-or-nothing shared resources of legacy threads.
-On Linux, at the time of thread creation using the clone system call, applications can selectively choose which resources to share between threads.
+On GNU/Linux, at the time of thread creation using the clone system call, applications can selectively choose which resources to share between threads.

-unshare() system call adds a primitive to the Linux thread model that allows threads to selectively 'unshare' any resources that were being shared at the time of their creation. unshare() was conceptualized by Al Viro in the August of 2000, on the Linux-Kernel mailing list, as part of the discussion on POSIX threads on Linux.  unshare() augments the usefulness of Linux threads for applications that would like to control shared resources without creating a new process. unshare() is a natural addition to the set of available primitives on Linux that implement the concept of process/thread as a virtual machine.
+unshare() system call adds a primitive to the GNU/Linux thread model that allows threads to selectively 'unshare' any resources that were being shared at the time of their creation. unshare() was conceptualized by Al Viro in the August of 2000, on the GNU/Linux-Kernel mailing list, as part of the discussion on POSIX threads on GNU/Linux.  unshare() augments the usefulness of GNU/Linux threads for applications that would like to control shared resources without creating a new process. unshare() is a natural addition to the set of available primitives on GNU/Linux that implement the concept of process/thread as a virtual machine.

 2) Benefits